 - Is there anything else you would like to share about yourself or your business idea?

 Why do you ask for demographic information in the application?

 There are two reasons for these questions.
 First, HDR would like to increase the diversity of businesses served by our organization and hopes to strengthen the support of traditionally underserved entrepreneurs.
 Second, we received $100,000 in grant funding from the Virginia Department of Housing and Community Development’s Resurgence Grant program.
 This grant seeks to support businesses owned by women, Veterans, and individuals of color.
 We need to track this information for grant reporting purposes.

 What will I be required to do if accepted into this program?

-- Share baseline economic data (number of full-time and part-time employees, gross revenue)
+- Share baseline economic data (number of full-time and part-time employees, gross revenue, marketing stats)

-- Share your participation in “HDR’s Bricks & Clicks small business assistance program” over your social media and announce the completion of your project over your social media.
+- Share your participation in “HDR’s Bricks & Clicks small business assistance program” over your social media and credit HDR’s Bricks & Clicks program with your completed project over social media